expretio/capnp-maven-plugin/README.md

 Example - Using `java.capnp`
 ----------------------------

 The [java.capnp](https://dwrensha.github.io/capnproto-java/index.html) schema, providing `package` and `outerClassname` annotations, is available at the root of working directory.
+The following schema illustrates how to import it.

-The following schema file `foo.capnp` illustrates how to import it.
+file: `${schemaDirectory}/org/expretio/one/foo.capnp`
 ```java
 @0xe9e172ef0f0049f6;